Kenneth Robinson (broadcaster): Early life

 Kenneth Robinson was born on 26 April 1925 in Ealing, and was educated at Ealing Grammar School.
-During the Second World War, he was a pianist in ENSA concert parties, though realised he was not good enough to make a career of it and so after the war, he wrote for The Croydon Advertiser, where he wrote caustic, Tynan-like reviews; his dismissal, according to his obituary in The Independent, was for refusing to learn shorthand and typing, though he said in a 1976 interview that he was fired for saying that And Then There Were None was "a play in which members of the cast are strangled and poisoned one by one - it is a pity more plays of this kind are not available to the amateur" before writing for Architect and Building News and then spending ten years with the Architectural Press, ending up as chief assistant editor for the Architects' Journal.
+During the Second World War, he was a pianist in ENSA concert parties, though realised he was not good enough to make a career of it and so after the war, he wrote for The Croydon Advertiser, where he wrote caustic, Tynan-like reviews; his dismissal, according to his obituary in The Independent, was for refusing to learn shorthand and typing, though he said in a 1976 interview that he was fired for saying that And Then There Were None was "a play in which members of the cast are strangled and poisoned one by one - it is a pity more plays of this kind are not available to the amateur".
+He then wrote for Architect and Building News and then spent ten years with the Architectural Press, ending up as chief assistant editor for the Architects' Journal.
 In the mid-1950s he joined The Design Centre, where he found that lecture-goers preferred the humorous content of his lectures to the architectural content; he reasoned that this was because the "official" language and tone of voice differed from his own.